-This section will show all the literature that will be used in the study.
-This will help tile researcher in data compilation and making the analysis in the research report.
-In this literature review, several materials for example textbooks, magazines, pamphlets news papers and the internet will be consulted.
+This section shows all the literature that was used in the study.
+This helped the researcher in data compilation and making the analysis in the research report.
+In this literature review, several materials for example textbooks, magazines, pamphlets news papers and the internet were consulted.